EchisholmBsu/project-blackjack/README.md

 RULES OF THE GAME
 --
 In Blackjack, the goal is to assemble the hand with the highest value, without going over a value of 21.
 Cards numbered 2-10 are worth their stated value.
 Face cards (Jacks, Queens, and Kings) have a value of 10.
-Aces have a value of 11, unless doing so would make the hand's value exceed 21, in which case they have a value of 1.
+Aces have a value of 11, unless having a value of 11 would make the hand's value exceed 21, in which case they have a value of 1.
 The best outcome is a combination of an ace with either a 10 or a face card; this is known as blackjack (regardless of whether the face card is black or a jack!).

 The dealer starts by dealing two cards to the player and two cards to the herself.
 One of the dealer's cards is shown to the player; the other is dealt face down.